 When you’re the client, this is the fun bit of marketing.
 You feel important and get to make decisions.
 People ask your opinion.
-You feel like a Hollywood film producer, bringing your creative ‘baby’ to life. (you’re not by the way, but it just feels like it).
+You feel like a Hollywood film producer, bringing your creative ‘baby’ to life. (you’re not by the way.
+But it feels like it).

 Brilliant.
 Tiring.
 But, brilliant.

 Look at that first step again.
 Define the business objectives and budget.

 Look at the whole process again.
-See that little box that connects “go live” back to the start?
-It says review performance.
+See the box which connects “go live” back to the start?
+The one which says review performance.

 Oh yeah, that.